 Lightweight Cutting Boards

 I keep one large, heavy cutting board in my RV to film for Tiny Kitchen.
-My workhorse cutting boards for every day use are these lightweight bamboo cutting boards.
-The biggest benefit to cutting on bamboo boards?
-We were able to shave off a corner to accommodate counter size and our circular sink!
+My workhorse cutting boards for every day use are lightweight bamboo cutting boards.
+They are lightweight, easy to clean, and easy to modify if needed.

 Fast-Drying Towels

 As with all tiny spaces, you have to watch out for with excess moisture.
 Since most RV kitchens don’t come with a dishwasher, you’re going to hand washing a lot of dishes.
 Having a few fast drying towels on hand will help you quickly dry those dishes and prevent a lot of moisture from lingering in the air.
-We personally keep three around for different purposes—one for the counter, one for our hands, and one specifically reserved for clean dishes.
+I personally keep a few of them around for different purposes—one for the counter, one for my hands, etc.

 That’s it!
 Now you just have to figure out the most efficient place to store it all in your tiny kitchen.
 Of course, you are going to have a slightly different list based on your personal habits.
 When selecting your items, just ask yourself the following questions: